Rosuav/satisfactory-looting/README.md

 matching that base name (eg Noob*.sav).
 If a new file is created/updated within the group, it will automatically be pushed out.

+TODO: Currently, creation of map markers fails if there are no other markers in the savefile.
+How can we synthesize the first ever map marker?
+Can we do that safely?

 Europa Universalis IV savefile parser
 -------------------------------------